-CILs’ vision began when it was founded in 1981 by Dr. Joel Bradley, an organic chemist from MIT.
+CIL's vision began when it was founded in 1981 by Dr. Joel Bradley, an organic chemist from MIT.
 Drawing on a commitment to high-quality products, superior customer service, innovative new products and breadth of product lines, CIL quickly emerged as a leader in its field.
-CIL now produces more than 15,000 products and has ISO 13485 quality systems as well as cGMP production capabilities.
+CIL now produces more than 15,000 products and has ISO 13485, ISO/IEC 17025 and ISO Guide 34 quality systems, as well as cGMP production capabilities.
 Over the past several decades CIL has increased its global footprint and now has over 400 employees in its facilities located in four countries.
-The CIL group is comprised of six companies: Cambridge Isotope Laboratories, Inc. (CIL), CIL Isotope Separations (CIS) and Membrane Receptor Technologies (MRT) in the US; CIL Canada in Montreal, Canada; Euriso-Top in Saclay, France; and ABX GmbH in Dresden, Germany.
+The CIL group is comprised of five companies: Cambridge Isotope Laboratories, Inc. (CIL) and CIL Isotope Separations, LLC (CIS) in the US; CIL Canada in Montreal, Canada; Euriso-Top in Saclay, France; and ABX GmbH in Dresden, Germany.

 CIL’s state-of-the-art production facilities are located at the company’s headquarters in Tewksbury, Massachusetts, and the company’s primary production laboratories are located in Andover, Massachusetts.
 Our isotope-separation facility located in Xenia, Ohio, houses the world’s largest 13C and 18O isotope-separation facilities and the world’s only commercial D2O enrichment columns.